EternityForest/THUNDERWARS/README.md

 benefit of giving you an obvious, repeatable method for choosing what order to do tasks in, which can sometimes be more stressful than actually doing the chores.

+### Beware of Passive Observation

+It is easy to become complacent ehen checklists include large numbers of things to passively check, that only rarely require action.

+For this reason, arbitrary tasks are sometimes inserted, purely or mostly to ensure that some minimal action is always taken to maintain presence snd engagement.

 ## CAPTURE DOCTRINE

 Nothing important should exist entirely in your head.
 Document things immediately when you think of them,